Church of the Brethren

 Stay up to date on what’s happening at our district camps!
 Visit www.campem.com for Camp Emmanuel news and www.campemmaus.org for Camp Emmaus news.

-• CHILDREN'S DISASTER SERVICES VOLUNTEER WORKSHOP
+• DISASTER SERVICES WORKSHOP CANCELLED

 • 2024 ANNUAL CONFERENCE